rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ### Initialization and Startup

-The caller should initialize the `APIs` with picture quality modes for specific platforms and initiates communication with Picture Quality drivers.
+The caller should initialize the `APIs` with picture quality modes for specific platforms and initiates communication with picture quality drivers.

- 1. The specification of the TV Picure configuration will be defined in a config file([allmodes_template.conf](../../configs/allmodes_template.conf)) which decides supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
+ 1. The specification of the TV picure configuration will be defined in a config file ([allmodes_template.conf](../../configs/allmodes_template.conf)) which decides supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
- 2. Caller should initialize by calling `tvInit()`, which should initialize the parameters in the above config file as well.
+ 2. Caller should initialize by calling `tvInit()` which should initialize the parameters in the above config file as well.

-### Threading Model #TBC
+### Threading Model

 This interface is not required to be thread safe.
 There are no constraints on thread creation or signal handling.